o3de/o3de-extras/Gems/ROS2/docs/guides/ros2-gem.md

 If you intend to add your own sensor, it might be useful to look at how sensors already provided within the Gem are implemented.

+Sensors can be fall into one of two categories:
+- sensors which replicate real devices to some degree of realism.
+- ground truth "sensors", which can be useful for development and machine learning.

 ### Robot Control